Nonreciprocity Induced Fractional Nonlinear Thouless Pumping: NONLINEAR NON-HERMITIAN RICE-MELE MODEL

+with $S\left(\omega\right)$ being the overlap matrix and $\omega$ representing the eigenvalue's nonlinearity.
+Equation~(\ref{nh=ws}) can describe wave propagation in dispersive media with frequency-dependent material response, yielding a nonstandard eigenvalue problem in which the frequency~(eigenvalue) appears in the eigenvalue-equation operator~\cite{Ma2026,Deng2026}.
 Then we define the auxiliary matrix $P\left(\omega,k\right)=H\left(k,t\right)-\omega S\left(\omega\right)$.
-At this point, the nonlinear equation is transformed into the auxiliary equation $P\left(\omega,k\right)\Psi=\lambda\Psi$.
+At this point, the nonlinear equation~(\ref{nh=ws}) is transformed into the auxiliary equation $P\left(\omega,k\right)\Psi=\lambda\Psi$.
 Here, $S\left(\omega\right)=I-M_{S}\sigma_{z}$, and $M_{S}\left(\omega\right)=M_{1}\tanh\left(\omega t\right)$, where $M_{S}\left(\omega\right)$ reflects the dependence on nonlinearity.
 At this stage, the frequency $\omega$ becomes a parameter, while the eigenvalues $\lambda$ of the auxiliary equation form the energy bands.
 Only when $\lambda=0$ do the solutions of the auxiliary equation coincide with those of Eq.~(\ref{nh=ws}), and the corresponding $\omega$ represents the physical eigenfrequency of the system.
-From a physical standpoint, therefore, we only need to focus on the case $\lambda=0$.
+From a physical standpoint, therefore, we need to focus on the case $\lambda=0$.
 By constructing an auxiliary linear eigenvalue problem, we can analyze and predict the topological edge states of the physical nonlinear eigenvalue problem, thereby establishing a bulk-edge correspondence tailored to nonlinear systems.
 The Chern numbers calculated via this second method for different $\gamma$ values are shown as blue circles in Fig.~\ref{fig1}(b).